 The Company's objective is to maintain a solvency level that is in line with the Risk Appetite Framework.
-Key risks, such as insurance risk, are monitored periodically..
+Key risks, such as insurance risk, are monitored periodically.

-Notwithstanding this core objective, however, the contractual right to make a supplementary call on the mutual Membership represents an important, well understood and highly efficient means by which the Company can manage its capital requirements in times of financial stress.
-Article 89 of Directive 2009/138/EC recognises that in the case of a mutual association with variable contributions, future claims which it has the right to levy on its Membership may be treated as Ancillary Own Funds ("AOF") forming part of the Association's overall capital resources available to meet the SCR.
-Despite having the ability to call upon this source of capital, the Company has not yet considered supervisory approval for this AOF item.
+Notwithstanding this core objective, however, the contractual right to make a supplementary call through its parent entity on the mutual Membership represents an important, well understood and highly efficient means by which the Company, together with its parent, can manage their capital requirements in times of financial stress.
+Article 89 of Directive 2009/138/EC recognises that in the case of a mutual association with variable contributions, future claims which it has the right to levy on its Membership may be treated as Ancillary Own Funds ("AOF") forming part of the insurer's overall capital resources available to meet the SCR.